ant-design/ant-design/components/select/index.en-US.md

 Default virtual scrolling will create a mock element to simulate an accessible binding.
 If a screen reader needs to fully access the entire list, you can set `virtual={false}` to disable virtual scrolling and the accessibility option will be bound to the actual element.

 ### Get the original data of the selected options
-Problem description: If each of my options has not only label and value, but also other fields, such as:
+If each of my options has not only label and value, but also other fields, such as:

 ```tsx
 [{